geotrev/better-bay/README.md

 6. Go to `Settings` on the top right of the tampermonkey dashboard.
 7. Under `Externals`, change `Update interval` to `Every Day`.

-Now changes from the above github url will automatically reflect in your tampermonkey script instance within 24 hours.
+Now you'll receive the updated script each day.